-IAN W. HILL: Tell us a bit about World Gone Wrong.
+Tell us a bit about COLD FIRE.
 What were you trying to achieve/explore?
 Can we expect to see the production remounted at some point in the future?

 Are there any other film styles you are eager to explore in your own work?

 TRAV SD: I’ve been sitting on a beach party musical for years that I’ll probably produce soon, and I’ve also written a play about the Manson family that is very much along the lines of Roger Corman.
 Probably my next effort along those lines will be a 30s style “wit” based comedy.
 I hesitate to say “screwball comedy”, because like noir, that’s a very distinct genre.
 I am also interested in westerns, though my literary efforts along those lines are screenplays.